 Does care ethics have an eye for cultural classes?
-Frans Vosman held his valedictory speech on Friday, 15, 2018 on survivors as a cultural class.
+Frans Vosman held his valedictory speech Friday, June 15, 2018 on survivors as a cultural class.
 Continue reading Surviving as a form of life

 Margea Globensky (School of Political Studies, University of Ottawa) reviewed La fin de l’hospitalité by Fabienne Brugère and Guillaume Le Blanc, (Paris : Flammarion, 2017).
 This book looks at the refugee crisis and calls for political hospitality.
 Continue reading The end of hospitality?

 ‘You decide who you are’, Juan tells the young Chiron in one scene.
 But I wonder, what will appear if I look closer?
 The film Moonlight (Barry Jenkins, 2016) won three Oscars – including the one for Best Film, a first for a film with a cast consisting entirely of people of color.
 On top of that fact, the film also deals with overt Lesbian, Gay, Bisexual and Transgender (LGBT) themes, a controversial subject in conservative and predominantly white Hollywood.
 Moonlight tells the story of a young, homosexual Afro-American man who grows up in a poor neighbourhood of Miami, USA.
 Moreover it shows the complexity of finding one’s position in a masculine environment while having to hide your nature from the light of day.
 Continue reading Moonlight – Who decides who you are?

 Ethics of care – with its emphasis on care instead of fairness, relationships instead of rules, conflicting responsibilities instead of competing rights, contextual and narrative thinking instead of formal and abstract thinking – originates in the empirical research of Carol Gilligan and her co-workers.
 Continue reading Empirically grounded ethics of care